-The news is filled with breaking stories about the spread of a coronavirus, dubbed nCoV-2019.
+The news is filled with breaking stories about the spread of a coronavirus, dubbed nCoV-2019, or COVID-19.
 This is a scary disease, and recent news reports have led to many questions from pet owners and travelers alike.

 The current outbreak has not changed our recommendations for vaccinating our pets.
 In general, we do not recommend vaccinating all of our dogs or cats for coronavirus.
 Some breeding females may be vaccinated against coronavirus, the intestinal form, to protect her pups.
 In high-risk cats, we may recommend vaccinating for FIP, the feline form of coronavirus.
+The current coronavirus vaccination for dogs and cats will not protect you or your pet from the COVID-19 outbreak.
 There is no current human coronavirus vaccine but research is being done to develop one.

-- Avoiding contact with infected people will reduce the risk of disease.
-Using soap and water, avoiding rubbing your face, and other personal hygiene skills will reduce your risk.
+3. The CDC recommends avoiding contact with infected people and social distancing of at least six feet, to reduce the risk of disease and spreading it.
+Using soap and water, avoiding rubbing your face, and other personal hygiene skills will also reduce your risk.

 4. The CDC recommends treating pets as you would other human family members and do not let pets interact with people or animals outside of your household.
 If a person in your house becomes sick with COVID-19, isolate that person from everyone, including pets.